bmsuisse/lakeapi/README.md

   <br>
 </h1>

-## Work in progress

-Please note that this is a work in progress, changes may be made and things may break.
-Especially at this early stage.

 [![tests](https://github.com/bmsuisse/lakeapi/actions/workflows/python-test.yml/badge.svg?branch=main)](https://github.com/bmsuisse/lakeapi/actions/workflows/python-test.yml)

 A FastAPI plugin that allows you to expose your data lake as an API, allowing several output formats such as Parquet, Csv, Json, Excel, ...